antonblaise/persona-ai/README.md

     ```

     Type a message and see the response.
 Exit with `/bye`.

     Feel free to download and test other uncensored LLM models as well from here: https://ollama.com/search?q=uncensored.

     The Dolphin LLM that we pulled is actually not that uncensored.
 So, here are some examples of uncensored LLM models (as of late Dec 2025) so our AI persona has even more freedom.
     - dolphin-phi
     - HammerAI/llama-3-lexi-uncensored
     - slideshow270/llama-3.1-8b-lexi-uncensored-v2

+    Feel free to explore and `ollama pull` as many as you like.
-    Users can switch freely between downloaded models in Open WebUI.
+    Users can switch freely between downloaded models in Chainlit UI.

 **Stage 2 complete** when the model responds successfully.